 Twitter has other initiatives that cater to staff internally.
 The fact that there’s a public hashtag for most of them shows that Twitter wants to show these achievements off to everyone, proudly.
 Twitter wants people to know about these efforts while encouraging people to come into work for a company that always strives to do more for its employees.
 That also helps towards employee retention: when you work for a company as big as Twitter, with almost 40 offices around the world and 3.8k employees, local efforts can often be overshadowed by company-wide efforts.
 Both are equally important, and sometimes all it takes to give your local efforts a voice is a hashtag.

 We’ve talked about the great, positive side of having a culture hashtag.
 What negative things should you expect?
 For starters, expect people hijacking it.
 Just like people may “jump” on a campaign hashtag, people may hijack your hashtags too, mainly for three reasons:

 This can happen whether you have a startup, a small company, or an enterprise.
 Take Twitter for example.
 Twitter isn’t the only company using the hashtag #jointheflock.
 There’s also a brewery in Amsterdam called “Amsterdam Craft beer” that occasionally uses the hashtag.

 — Amsterdam Craft Beer (@AmsBeerTours) March 20, 2016

 The hashtag was also used during Migration Week, an annual tour by Goose Island Beer, with the aim to give beer lovers a chance to try some of their best and rarest beers.

 — Nicolas VdE (@Nico333) March 19, 2016

 Same hashtag, different context.
-While this can’t be prevented in most cases, you need to make sure not to include irrelevant and out of context mentions in your reporting, so your numbers won’t be skewed when it’s time to measure the performance of your corporate hashtag.
+While this can’t be prevented in most cases, you need to make sure not to include irrelevant and out of context mentions in your reporting, so your numbers won’t be skewed when it’s time to measure the performance of your culture hashtag.